You can’t sleep, so you pull on hard boots,

 walk to the park where bruised trees

-and sway, a horse with human face waits
+a horse with human face waits

 beneath a fallen oak.

 When you wake to the sound of lawn mowers,